 It is worth noting that IRS’ definition of research activities and expenses is broader than you might expect.
 Check with your tax accountant if you are unsure if you qualify.

-The offset will be available for qualified expenses incurred in 2016.
+The offset will be available for qualified expenses incurred in 2016 onward.
 So, it is a good idea to start identifying eligible expenses if you have not already.
-The credit must be shown on your 2016 federal income tax return and the portion of the R&D credit that will offset payroll taxes will need to be identified when that return is filed in 2017.
+The credit must be shown on your federal income tax return and the portion of the R&D credit that will offset payroll taxes will need to be identified when that return is filed.
 You will have the opportunity to claim payroll taxes up to $250,000 a year for five years beginning the quarter after the credit is claimed on the federal return.
-In other words, following the 2016 return, the earliest payroll offset would be in July 2017.
+In other words, following the 2023 return, the earliest payroll offset would be in July 2024.

 Your company is required to pay Social Security Tax of 6.2% on each employee’s salary.
 The credit can be applied to offset those taxes up to $250,000 a year for five years, and that is for all your employees’ wages, not strictly R&D wages.
 It can be claimed on a quarterly basis up to $250,000 per year and you can roll forward the remaining credit to the next quarter.